tomhall82/hangman/README.md

 Heroku has been used to deploy the live website.
 The instructions to achieve this are below:

-Log into Heroku
-Select settings
-Enter app name
-Select build packs for Python and Node.js
+Log into Heroku.
+Select settings and enter app name.
+Select build packs for Python and Node.js.
+Select Deploy and under Deployment Method, select GitHub.
+Connect to GitHub repository.
-Select Deploy
-Choose Github under Deployment Method
-Connect to repository
-Once connected, select Automatic Deploys.
-This deploys each push to GitHub.
+Once connected, select Automatic Deploys so each push to GitHub will deploy on live site.

 ### How to Fork